FastMoq

 • expanded provider-first verification helpers where a shared abstraction is still clear and stable

-• small helper-surface cleanups for logging, HTTP, or typed DI setup where the FastMoq-owned runtime surface already exists and only needs a more generator-friendly shape
+• small helper-surface cleanups for logging, HTTP, or typed DI setup where the FastMoq-owned runtime surface already exists and only needed a more generator-friendly shape

-These are valuable early because they improve normal authoring even before source generators ship.
+These landed early because they improve normal authoring even before source generators ship.
+The remaining near-term follow-up is narrower analyzer guidance in #146 and #147, plus broader helper normalization in #134.

 Likely v5 blocking prerequisites